cyz-ai/infomin/README.md

 * Disentangled representation learning
 * Domain adaptation

-Different tasks are made maximally isolated to each other.
-Please check each folder.
+Different tasks are isolated to each other.